Midwifery care is holistic, healing, and humanistic. It has a rich herstory and legacy in communities of color.

 Our mission is to expand Birth Justice by using story telling, popular education, and community organizing to improve access to midwifery and doula care.

-SBJN organizes Black midwives and student midwives with the goal to have a representative voice at the national level that clearly outlines and supports the various needs and interests of Black midwives.
+SBJN organizes Black midwives and student midwives to establish a representative voice at the national level that clearly identifies and supports the various needs and interests of Black birthing people.

-SBJN offers educational workshops and trainings in the areas of
+SBJN offers educational training in the areas of conception, reproductive & maternity care,

-preconception, family planning, abortion, miscarriage services, maternal health, family rights, and nutrition.
+family planning, abortion & miscarriage services, maternal health, fitness, nutrition, self-care, breast feeding, and birth justice.

-SBJN offers a doula certification training that focuses on reducing health disparities, hands on comfort measures, and advocacy skills to support clients through pregnancy and birth.
+SBJN offers a 1-year doula certification training that focuses on supportive services, maternal health/disparities, and advocacy skills to support a healthy pregnancy, termination, as well as multiple birth options.

 SBJN is a proud collaborative partner of the South Florida Black Mamas Bailout, a part of a national movement to end pretrial detention and ultimately the abolishment of mass incarceration.